DevOpsWithDheeraj/Python-Basics-to-Advanced/03_Data_Structures/11_Graphs/README.md

 ## 1. Undirected Graph

-- An Undirected Graph is a graph in which edges have no direction.
+- An Undirected Graph is a graph in which **edges have no direction**.
 - This means the connection between two vertices works both ways.
 - If there is an edge between A and B, then: A → B and B → A (both are same)